From the Puppeteer team to Microsoft

 Cypress has advantages:

-- Slightly simpler DX for single dev
+- Slightly simpler DX for a single dev

 - Historical time travel UI